World Language

 Prerequisite(s): Students are assigned to the correct level based on the Hebrew course matching assessment or their last Hebrew program text book.

 These courses introduce English-speaking students to Modern Hebrew and develop their proficiency in reading, listening, speaking, and writing.
 Our goal is to have each student achieve mastery of these skills as they explore the richness of the language that has kept Jews together for thousands of years.
-Lessons include such class activities as listening to conversations and songs, role-playing, creative writing (skits, stories, greeting cards, and advertisements), oral presentations, and debates.
+We teach Hebrew in Hebrew, so that students are immersed in the language for the duration of the whole class.
+Lessons include such class activities as listening to conversations and songs, watching TV-clips and short movies, role-playing, creative writing (skits, stories, greeting cards, and advertisements), oral presentations, guest speakers and debates.

 Levels one through three are a general introduction to Hebrew grammar and basic vocabulary.
-In these levels, an extra teacher is present to support students with documented learning needs.
+In Hebrew I, students build their vocabulary and practice short dialogues from day one, as they learn the alphabet.
+In most of these levels, an extra teacher is present to support students with documented learning needs.
 This push-in model is designed to integrate the individual processing and learning needs of the students.
 Levels four through seven explore themes thoroughly and expand vocabulary and grammar within that theme.

 To learn more about the curriculum, click here